1computerguy/cbcr/README.md

-# Container-Based Cyber Range running in Kubernetres on Virtual Machines
+# Container-Based Cyber Range running in Kubernetes
 This is a repository for a Container based Cyber Range that runs in 3 Virtual Machines.
 If you are interested in this one, you may also like my `container-range-k8s-rpi` that runs a smaller version of this container-based range on a 4 node RaspberryPi cluster.